American Bass Anglers, Inc.

 Individuals who have fished two or more tournaments as a designated Professional in a Pro/Am event requiring an individual entry fee of $675 or more in the preceding six months are not eligible to fish.
 This rule does not apply to Amateur status anglers.

 There will be no official practice period (Except for National Championship or special events) prior to the pre-tournament meeting.
 No contestant may enter the tournament water for the purpose of catching or locating possible fishing locations after day one weigh-in in multiple day tournaments.
-Off-limits areas not covered in Rule 18, will be designated and explained at pre-tournament meeting by the tournament director.
-(Added) During official competition day(s), a competitor may not use a CB radio, a VHF marine-band radio, a cellular phone, texting or any other type of communication device for the purpose of locating or catching fish.
+Off-limits areas not covered in Rule 17, will be designated and explained at pre-tournament meeting by the tournament director.
+During official competition day(s), a competitor may not use a CB radio, a VHF marine-band radio, a cellular phone, texting or any other type of communication device for the purpose of locating or catching fish.
 Competitors are permitted to transmit by radio or telephone only in the event of an emergency.
 If cell phone is used, it must be in speaker mode and the co-angler must be allowed to hear the conversation.
-Co-Anglers are not allowed to use portable GPS units.
+Non-Boaters are not allowed to use portable GPS units during tournament hours.

 It is recommended that contestants pre-register through National headquarters.
 Contestants desiring to register at the ramp must do so in person during the official registration period.
 Registration period is defined as 1 and ½ hours preceding 5am local time during daylight savings time and 6am local time during standard time or the time established by the local tournament director.
 Once the Safety and Rules briefing begins no tournament entries can be accepted.
 Failure to attend the pre-tournament meeting of any American Bass Anglers, Inc., tournament will result in forfeiture of entry fee and disqualification from the tournament in question.